Thursday, March 5, 2026

 His blonde girlfriend thought that was funny.
 She was a literary agent.

 "I handle mostly non-fiction."
+She was young and smart with long legs.
 She would have been beautiful in any bar in New York.
-Young, smart with long legs.
-Her curly hair was not natural counted her tale about working only with the truth.
-Her friend lost to Maz and after they left he asked me, "Would you slept with her?"
+Her unnaturally curly hair discounted her tale about working only with the truth.
+Her friend lost to Maz and after they left he asked me, "Would you sleep with her?"

 "No." I am faithful to Fenway's mom.